-UCTC is required by Federal law to update its LRTP at least once every five (5) years; the most recent iteration -Plan 2045 - was completed in September of 2020.
+UCTC is required by Federal law to update its LRTP at least once every five (5) years; the most recent iteration -Plan2045 - was completed in September of 2020.
 The LRTP gives citizens and decision makers a structured means to be thoughtful about the role that transportation will play in the future.
 The LRTP is both a statement of policy and an investment plan: it states how available funds are best used to meet regional priorities.
 The document establishes a regional vision and goals for transportation planning and programming, which thereby creates the framework for establishing the projects, strategies and actions that are necessary to realize that vision.
 This task will allow MPO staff to publicize and distribute the document, monitor MPO conformance to performance measures, evaluate how day-to-day activities meet the requirements of the Plan, conduct any necessary revisions, and prepare for the next Plan update, due for completion in 2025.

-44.23.01-01: UCTC Year 2045 Long Range Transportation Plan Federal Share Local Share Total State Soft Match Total Project Cost: \$2,500 \$132 \$2,632 \$395 Deliverables: Maintenance, distribution and publication of LRTP document and monitoring to ensure conformance across all elements of the MPO; development of necessary revisions Schedule: This is an ongoing activity, April 2021 - March 2022
+44.23.01-01: UCTC Year 2045 Long Range Transportation Plan Federal Share Local Share Total State Soft Match Total Project Cost: \$4,000 \$211 \$4,211 \$632 Deliverables: Maintenance, distribution and publication of LRTP document and monitoring to ensure conformance across all elements of the MPO; development of necessary revisions Schedule: This is an ongoing activity, A This is an ongoing activity, April 2022 - March 2023